U-fi From Nelnet Student Loans Review

-U-fi offers student loans for undergraduates, graduates, and professional students.
-As you can see in the table above, U-fi offers competitive rates and loan amounts that should satisfy the needs of most students.
-In fact U-fi, has made our list of the best student loan companies.
+U-fi From Nelnet offers student loans for undergraduates, graduates, and professional students.
+As you can see in the table above, the lender offers competitive rates and loan amounts that should satisfy the needs of most students.
+In fact, the lender has made our list of the best student loan companies.

-With a U-fi private student loan, you have a choice of fixed or variable rate loans, but you must meet the eligibility criteria below.
+With a U-fi From Nelnet private student loan, you have a choice of fixed or variable rate loans, but you must meet the eligibility criteria below.

 - You must be a U.S. citizen or permanent resident and you must have a valid Social Security number.